NMilbur/jotter/README.md

 # Journal

 ## Description
-A page that takes user input and puts the data out into the screen.
+A page that takes user input and outputs on the screen (Jupyter notebook-like).
 It will take in code as well and display the output.

-## Expected Outcomes
+## Expected Behavior
+* Users can write code and execute it.
+* Users can write notes.
 * Prevent XSS
 * Prevent injection attacks
-* Only working code will compile